gnguyen87/ngon-game/README.md

 # ngon-game
-An interactive, multi-level game that introduces players to Vietnamese cuisine
+A click-and-drop multi-level game introducing players to Vietnamese cuisine using the Python-Tkinter GUI toolkit.

 ## User’s Manual